2007–08 Cleveland State Vikings men's basketball team

-The 2007–08 Cleveland State Vikings men's basketball team represents Cleveland State University in the 2007-08 NCAA Division I men's basketball season.
+The 2007–08 Cleveland State Vikings men's basketball team represented Cleveland State University in the 2007-08 NCAA Division I men's basketball season.
 The team was led by second-year head coach Gary Waters.
 In 2006–07, the Vikings finished 10–21 (3–13 in the Horizon League).
 Cleveland State had their first winning season since the 2000–2001 season when they finished 19–13 overall and 9–5 in conference play.
 It was the 77th season of Cleveland State basketball.

 Preseason

 The preseason Horizon League Coaches' Poll picked the Vikings to finish ninth.
 The Vikings bring in ten newcomers to this year's roster.
 J'Nathan Bullock was named to the preseason all-Horizon League 2nd team.
 Also for the first time since the 1986–1987 season the Vikings are guaranteed to play at least 32 games.
 At least 17 of those games will be on the road.